Determining Fair Market Value for Non-Cash Gifts to Charities

 4. Undetermined FMV: If it is impossible to determine the FMV of the advantage, a receipt cannot be issued.
 In such cases, charities should exercise caution and consider the potential legal implications.

-Example Scenario: Calculating Eligible Gift Amount
+Example Scenarios: Calculating Eligible Gift Amount

-Let's illustrate these principles with an example: A generous donor gives $500 to a charity and receives $90 worth of theater tickets as an advantage.
+A generous donor gives $500 to a charity and receives $90 worth of theater tickets as an advantage.
 Here's how the calculation works:

 • Nominal Threshold: 10% of $500 = $50 (the advantage must be $50 or less to be de minimis).